AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

 1. Click **[!UICONTROL Collections]** in the left rail, select a collection, and click **[!UICONTROL Details]**.
 1. View the collection metadata using the **[!UICONTROL Basic]** and **[!UICONTROL Tags]** tabs.
-1. Modify the metadata, as necessary.
+1. Modify the metadata fields, as necessary.
 You can modify the

 ## Share links for collections {#share-collection-links}